Daniel Johnston: 2010s

 On March 13, 2012, Johnston released his first comic book Space Ducks – An Infinite Comic Book of Musical Greatness at SXSW, published by BOOM!
 Studios.
 The comic book ties-in with the Space Ducks album and an iOS app.
 Johnston collaborated with skateboarding and clothing company Supreme on numerous collections (consisting of clothing and various accessories) showcasing his artwork.

 On March 1, 2012, Brooklyn-based photographer Jung Kim announced her photo book and traveling exhibition project with Johnston titled DANIEL JOHNSTON: here, a collaboration that began in 2008 when Kim first met Johnston and began photographing him on the road and at his home in Waller, Texas.
 On March 13, 2013, this photography book was published, featuring five years of documentation on Johnston.
 The opening exhibition at SXSW festival featured a special performance by Johnston along with tribute performances led by Jason Sebastian Russo formerly of Mercury Rev. The second exhibition ran in May and June 2013 in London, England, and featured a special performance by Johnston along with tribute performances by the UK band Charlie Boyer and the Voyeurs with Steffan Halperin of the Klaxons.
 On October 10, 2013, Jason Pierce of Spiritualized hosted the New York City opening of the exhibition, which included special tribute performances led by Pierce and Glen Hansard of The Swell Season and The Frames.

 In November 2015, Hi, How Are You Daniel Johnston?, a short documentary about Johnston's life, was released featuring Johnston as his 2015 self and Gabriel Sunday of Archie's Final Project as Johnston's 1983 self.
 The executive producers for the film included Lana Del Rey and Mac Miller.

 In the fall of 2017, Johnston embarked on what he announced would be his final tour, playing twelve concerts.
 Each stop on the tour featured Johnston backed by a group that had been influenced by his music: The Preservation All-Stars in New Orleans; The Districts and Modern Baseball in Washington, D.C., and Philadelphia; Beirut, Invisible Familiars, and others in New York; Jeff Tweedy at two shows in Chicago; Mike Watt, Ben Lee, Maria Taylor, and members of Silversun Pickups in Los Angeles and San Francisco; and Built to Spill for the final four dates in Boise, Portland, Vancouver, B.C., and Seattle.
 In 2020, Wilco's label released Chicago 2017, which included nine tracks recorded live at the Vic with Tweedy and his band, as well as five tracks pulled from a studio session the day before.
-Proceeds from the record benefited the "Hi, How Are You Project", a non-profit started with the support of Daniel and his family.
+Proceeds from the record benefited the "Hi, How Are You Project", a non-profit organisation started with the support of Daniel and his family.

 Death

 On September 11, 2019, Johnston was found dead from a suspected heart attack at his home in Waller, Texas.
-It is believed that he died overnight, a day after he had been released from the hospital for unspecified kidney problems.
+It is believed that he died during the previous night, a day after he had been discharged from hospital after unspecified kidney problems.

 Daniel Johnston is buried at Magnolia Cemetery in Katy, Texas.